Araffe/vdc-networking-lab/readme.md

 **Important: The initial lab setup using ARM templates takes around 45 minutes - please initiate this process as soon as possible to avoid a delay in starting the lab.**

+*All usernames and passwords for virtual machines (including Cisco CSR routers) are set to labuser / M1crosoft123*

 Perform the following steps to initialise the lab environment:

 **1)** Open an Azure CLI session, either using a local machine (e.g. Windows 10 Bash shell), or using the Azure portal cloud shell.
 If you are using a local CLI session, you must log in to Azure using the *az login* command as follows: